alisonsadel/GolanTeam-Compass-RealEstate/README.md

     lambda row: find_station(row['lat'], row['long']),
     axis=1)

-#### Find the distance between two lists of geographic coordinates - Use Haversine Distance
+#### Find the distance between two lists of geographic coordinates using Haversine Distance
 # Convert latitude and longitude to radians and add these columns to the dataframe using np.radians

 # Add columns with radians for latitude and longitude